Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 She developed her business after losing 17 kilograms and improving her blood test results through healthier eating.
 She is the mother of a teenager who took part in her nutritional transformation, and a toddler who was born into healthy eating.

-Today Almog sees private patients in Tel Aviv, leads a workshop on healthy eating for women and mothers, and serves as a guest lecturer on the invitation.
+Today Almog sees private patients in Tel Aviv, leads a workshop on healthy eating for women and mothers, and serves as a guest lecturer.
 She also writes for Yediot Acharonot and the health portal Eatwell, and most importantly - she eats well.

 Guest Entrepreneur: Netanel Dagami - Serial Entrepreneur